kekuchan/swarmbject/docs/std/dom/Event.md

 /*The clipboard data is not inserted..*/
 ```

-## "setTextClipboardData" member function:
+## "setOnChange" static function:

-Sets the plain text data of the
-clipboard to be a copy of a substring.
+Sets a function to be called each
+time the content is changed.

 Parameters:
-* The unsigned char array of the substring to copy.
-* The starting index of the substring to copy
-in its array.
-* The length of the substring to copy.
+* A pointer to the element, as an std::dom::Node.
+* Either nullptr to unset, or a
+pointer to a "void(std::dom::Event*,
+std::ApplicationInstance)" function to call.

 Returns: void.

 ```
+/*In Main.*/
+static void onChange(std::dom::Event* e,
+	std::ApplicationInstance aexcl app){
+}
-/*In Main::onCopy.*/
+/*In Main::main.*/
-e->setTextClipboardData("2021", 0, 4);
-/*The clipboard now contains "2021".*/
+std::dom::Event::setOnChange(
+	&input, onChange);
 ```

 ## "stopPropagation" member function: